 Penalised regression may also fail to select all signal variables even when they are highly correlated with the response variable.
 This occurrence is explained in \cite{efron2004} for the linear model with LASSO solution $\hat{\theta}^{(\lambda)}$ obtained using the LARS algorithm.
 Briefly, given a current predicted response, the algorithm sequentially adds the covariate that is most highly correlated with the residuals to update the predicted response.
 The sequence of solutions obtained at each step of the algorithm corresponds to the solutions of the LASSO problem for decreasing $\lambda$ \cite[Theorem~1]{efron2004}.
 When two covariates are highly but not perfectly correlated in sample, including one of them in a LARS step reduces the correlation between the other and the residual, thus making it difficult for the second variable to enter the model.
 This can lead the LASSO to select unimportant noise variables over signal variables.
-The simulation results summarised in Section \ref{simulations} provide examples of this, showing that when signal strengths are weak and correlations among covariates are high, the comprehensive model determined by an undertuned LASSO often omits signal variables.
+The simulation results summarised at the start of Section \ref{simulations} provide examples of this, showing that when signal strengths are weak and correlations among covariates are high, the comprehensive model determined by an undertuned LASSO often omits signal variables.